The ALICE Project

 ALICE is your child care worker, your parent on Social Security, the cashier at your supermarket, the gas attendant, the salesperson at your big box store, your waitress, a home health aide, an office clerk.
 ALICE cannot always pay the bills, has little or nothing in savings, and is forced to make tough choices such as deciding between quality child care or paying the rent.
 One unexpected car repair or medical bill can push these financially strapped families over the edge.

-- The basic cost of living: The cost of basic household expenses in Indiana increased steadily to $52,836 for a family of four (two adults with one infant and one preschooler) and $19,620 for a single adult – significantly higher than the FPL of $24,300 for a family and $11,880 for a single adult.
+- The basic cost of living: The cost of basic household expenses in Indiana increased steadily to $52,836 for a family of four (two adults with one infant and one preschooler) and $19,620 for a single adult – significantly higher than the Federal Poverty Level (otherwise known as the FPL) of $24,300 for a family and $11,880 for a single adult.
 The cost of the family budget increased by 23 percent from 2010 to 2016.

 - Jobs: Low-wage jobs continued to dominate the landscape in Indiana, with 65 percent of all jobs paying less than $20 per hour.
 Although unemployment rates were falling, wages remained low for many occupations.
 With more contract work and on-demand jobs, job instability also increased, making it difficult for ALICE workers to meet regular monthly expenses or to save.
 The societal costs of having large numbers of U.S. residents in poor health will also grow.